A Toy Model of the Information Paradox in Empty Space: Introduction

 However these three effects --- complementarity, exponentially small corrections and state-dependence are really independent physical effects in gravity and should not be conflated.
 In this paper, we will explore complementarity but we will {\em not} appeal either to state-dependence or to non-perturbative corrections.

-One significant technical point that we wish to emphasize in this paper is that the monogamy of entanglement in gravity is best studied by examining the monogamy of Bell correlations.
-This is because --- as opposed to the von Neumann entropy which is difficult to even define \cite{Ghosh:2017gtw}, let alone compute, in a theory of dynamical gravity --- Bell correlations can be computed reliably in perturbation theory as we show here.
+A technical point emphasized in this paper is that the monogamy of entanglement in gravity is best studied by examining the monogamy of Bell correlations.
+Monogamy paradoxes for black hole evaporation were originally formulated in terms of the strong subadditivity of the von Neumann entropy.
+However, the von Neumann entropy is difficult to even define \cite{Ghosh:2017gtw}, let alone compute, in a theory of dynamical gravity.
+In contrast, Bell correlations can be computed reliably in perturbation theory as we show here.

-We consider a scalar field, $\phi$, minimally coupled to gravity in anti-de Sitter space, with $\ell_{\text{AdS}} = 1$.
-We will denote the Planck length, in these units, by ${1 \over N}$; the same parameter is assumed to control the self-interactions of the field.

-There are no gauge-invariant exactly local operators in gravity \cite{Marolf:2008mf,*Donnelly:2015hta}.
-In this paper, the term ``operator localized in a region'' refers to quantum field operators that lie in that region after a specific choice of {\em gauge}.
-However, except at one point below, we will leave the gauge-choice unspecified since different choices of gauge will just change the results by $\oronen$.
+There are no gauge-invariant exactly local operators in gravity \cite{Marolf:2008mf}.
+In this paper, we will use the term {\em localized} to describe operators that comprise quantum fields from a region after a specific choice of gauge.
+The reader should keep this definition of the term {\em localized} in mind to avoid any confusion with other notions of localization.
+Except at one point below, we leave the gauge-choice unspecified since different choices of gauge just change the results by $\oronen$.

+A localized operator, as we have defined it, is {\em not} an exactly local operator.
+However, localized operators are often used (see, for example \cite{Anand:2017dav}) to capture naive physical notions of a local observation.
+Most recent versions of the information paradox tacitly assume that, at low energies and up to leading order in ${1 \over N}$, such localized observables will share the properties of exactly local operators.
+For instance, essential to the paradox of \cite{Mathur:2009hf,Almheiri:2012rt} is the idea that because the old Hawking radiation has low energy and can be manipulated by localized operators far away from the black hole, such manipulations do not affect the black-hole interior.

+The result of this paper show, in a precise setting, that such an assumption is wrong.
+If one allows complicated enough operations with localized operators, then it may not be true that the effect of these operations remains confined to the original region, and such a nonlocal effect may be important at $\Or[1]$.
+For complicated localized operators, not only can their commutator become large at spacelike separation but, crucially, ``complementarity'' can emerge so that the same quantum information is available in operators localized in distinct regions.
+We demonstrate this explicitly in this paper by using complicated localized operators to construct an analogy to the cloning and monogamy paradoxes even in empty space.

+We will work with a minimally coupled scalar field, $\phi$ in anti-de Sitter space, with $\ell_{\text{AdS}} = 1$.
+The Planck length, in these units, is denoted by ${1 \over N}$; the same parameter is assumed to control the self-interactions of the field.